 He stood between 6’ and 6’1 in the old language and, despite his success as a forward in Sydney, found himself deployed mostly at centre half-back during his VFL career.
 The key to his game was his marking, which was always solid, and if he could not mark then he usually managed to prevent his opponent from doing so.
 He made the transition from attack to defence smoothly, showing many of the defender’s ‘safety-first’ instincts.

 For a while it looked as if he might not be able to build on his promising end to the 1946 season, with his architectural studies threatening to take him away from Melbourne.
 But in the end he stayed in the city and enjoyed the most consistent season of his career, playing 13 senior games despite a couple of injuries.
 But his form dropped away in 1948 and he managed only five further games before being cleared to Melbourne for a solitary game in 1949.
 He moved to Perth soon after and was a part of South Fremantle’s 1953 Premiership team.

 But football had never been Ray’s sole interest – something which he felt might have cost him opportunities at Collingwood.
 When he returned to Victoria Park in 1946 he took up architectural studies at Melbourne University and he would go on to become one of Australia’s most well regarded modernist architects (while at Uni he had been taught by the great Robin Boyd).
 He started his own practice when he moved to Perth and was responsible for the development of many significant buildings there.
 He stayed in WA for the rest of his life.

 Ray Jones made his mark on the Australian landscape in a more direct and literal way than most footballers ever get to do, and his time at Collingwood would gradually become a curious footnote in an illustrious professional career.
-But his time as a Magpie was brought back into focus at the football club in 2020 when he became our oldest living former player.
+But we’ll always remember him as a Magpie first.

 – Michael Roberts